 A put option is an option that represents rights to 100 shares.
 That has a fixed duration before expiration without merit, and that has a specific sale price.
 If you buy it, it offers Dow Jones Industrial Average, S&P 500, and Nasdaq, and the market slows down, your guts will gain value as these indices fall.

 Because percentage options rise or fall much more than stocks, even a few contracts can offset your stock’s long-term losses.
 As extinction approaches, you can sell your assets on the open market or exercise and give up the shares.
 It is a risky strategy and requires some experience before trying it for the first time.
+When compared to buying a property or investing in a business, stocks provide a quick, efficient, and cheaper method.
+To make more informed investment decisions and potentially identify profitable opportunities, you may use a quantamental investment strategy.

 Selling Naked Puts